 Start with the small stuff and instill the basics such as table manners and please and thank you’s.
 Nipping early signs of disrespect in the bud can circumvent the big issues later on.
 Small slights to visitors, a lack of appreciation or gratitude or simply leaving dirty dishes or their room a mess are all disrespectful behaviors.

 By encouraging children to acknowledge visitors and their elders and respecting other people’s property from an early age, the natural flow-on effect can have far-reaching positive echoes as they pass through the teenage years and into young adulthood.

 Encourage a community spirit to participate in neighborhood projects and become involved in positive causes.
 Socialize them with the elderly from an early age and let them develop an appreciation of the value of diverse ideas and personalities.

 Don’t forget to play

 Some of a child’s most precious memories will involve playing games with their parents.
 Whether it’s a game of catch in the backyard, a board game, or cards, these can be the warmest family occasions.

 One of the casualties of ‘helicopter parenting’ has been children’s loss of resilience.
 Having never learned to cope with failure by themselves, they struggle to recover from even small obstacles and drawbacks.

 Watching children fail is hard.
 It is a source of great temptation to try to shield them from it or overcompensate by praising them, thinking it will make them feel better.
 We all must experience failure to learn how to succeed and how to appreciate our success.
 It builds confidence in our merit.

-By investing the time and effort into making our children functioning and valuable members of society, we make not only our lives better but also those of our children, our extended community, and the world.
+By investing time and effort into making our children functioning and valuable members of society, we make our lives better and those of our children, our extended community, and the world.
 It is well worth the effort!